Stock of northeast arctic cod

 The size of the cod stock is influenced by natural conditions, like the sea temperature and the occurrence of predators, in addition to human impacts, where fishing is most important.

-The agreed quota for 2010 is 738,000 tonnes.
-This is 48,000 tonnes higher than the advice from the International Council for the Exploration of the Sea (ICES), which is based on the revised catch rule for 2016.
-For 2019, the quota agreed upon was 725,000 tonnes, which was 50,000 tonnes higher than the advice from ICES.
+The agreed quota for 2024 is 453,427 tonnes.
+This is identical to the advice from the bilateral Norwegian-Russian research group (JRN-AFWG), which is based on the revised catch rule for 2016.

 About 70% of the annual catch is caught by bottom trawls, the rest with nets, lines, seine nets and jigging.